Lukas-Turcik/py-Flashcards-Vocabulary-Trainer/README.md

 - Install the following packages that are not part of the standard Python installation if you don't have them yet:
     - pip install pandas
 - You populate the file 'words_to_learn.csv' with the words you would like to learn.
-- You can setup the flip time in seconds in the following constant in the main.py file: FLIP_TIME_IN_SECONDS = 5.
+- You can setup the flip time in seconds in the following constant in the 'main.py' file: FLIP_TIME_IN_SECONDS = 5.
-- run 'main.py'.
+- run `main.py` with Python.